manstegling/ziploq/README.md

 ### Other stuff

 The classes `OrderedSyncQueue` and `UnorderedSyncQueue` are useful on their own for Single-Producer Single-Consumer (SPSC) scenarios.
 The latter comes with built-in on-line sorting for queued messages based on a vector clock.
 They're both lock-free concurrent SPSC queues built on top of data structures from the lightning-fast [JCTools](https://github.com/JCTools/JCTools) library.
 Create instances of these queues using the associated `SpscSyncQueueFactory`.

+If there's a known systematic time discrepancy between producers, this discrepancy must be added to the `systemDelay` parameter.
+For example, if producer `B` most of the time provide a system timestamp 500ms later than producer `A` for messages having the same business timestamp, do add 500ms to your desired value for the system time delay parameter to offset this.

 _Note:_ Illustrations describing how the vector clock and sorting mechanism work are in the making.